NYC bracing for major subway line shutdown next year

-NEW YORK (AP) — Residents and businesses are already bracing for the shutdown of one of New York City’s busiest subway lines a year from now.
+NEW YORK — Residents and businesses are already bracing for the shutdown of one of New York City’s busiest subway lines a year from now.

 The New York Times says the “L” train between Brooklyn and Manhattan will be halted for 15 months to repair Superstorm Sandy damage to an East River tunnel.